fMBN-E: Efficient Unsupervised Network Structure Ensemble and Selection for Clustering: Experiments

 The proposed MBN-SO also approaches to the top performance of the referenced methods on most datasets.
 Although it behaves worse than DMSC on Extended Yale B, it still ranks among the top 5 comparison methods.
 Here we need to emphasize one merit of MBN-SO: it is implemented in a simple mathematical form and behaves robustly across datasets without carefully selected architectures or hyperparameters, which fascinates its practical use.
-Note that it is interesting to observe that the clustering ensemble methods \cite{strehl2003cluster,zhou2019ensemble,iam2010linkclue,iam2011link,mirkin2013least,sevillano2007bordaconsensus,ayad2010voting,dimitriadou2002combination,huang2018enhanced} do not show significant performance improvement over k-means.
-Note also that although deep learning has dominated image clustering, it is not very prevalent in text clustering.
-From the table as well as the summary on text clustering in \url{https://paperswithcode.com/}, we see that the deep model DFPA \cite{henao2015deep} is inferior to the conventional probabilistic method LTM \cite{cai2009probabilistic}.
+Note that it is interesting to observe that the clustering ensemble methods do not show significant performance improvement over k-means on the small scale Dermatology and New-Thyroid data.
+Note also that {the performance of text clustering is strongly related to text features.
+If bag-of-words is used instead of TF-IDF, then the performance of all referenced methods on 20-Newsgroups degrades significantly.
+To improve the performance on text clustering, new text features that incorporate context information of words may be helpful.}

 Focusing on our three algorithms, we see that MBN-SO is at least comparable to MBN-E and MBN-SD on most of the challenging data, except the two small-scale data where a shallow network of MBN is able to produce a highly accurate result.
 Comparing MBN-E and MBN-SD, we see that MBN-SD outperforms MBN-E on the two small-scale data, COIL20 and 20-Newsgroups, and is inferior to the latter on UMIST, Extended Yale B, and COIL100.
 Although the result of MBN-SD is not very impressive, it introduces a new class of ensemble selection criteria---distribution divergence criteria--- into clustering ensemble, which may motivate new criteria beyond MMD for further improving the performance of MBN-SD.